EddyVerbruggen/nativescript-printer/README.md

 ```

 ## Future work
-Depending on demand (open an issue!) we can add support for printing other things, like PDF's.
+Depending on demand (open an issue!) we could add support for printing other things, like PDF's.